|

 Michael Douglas and Catherine Zeta-Jones get married in New York on 18th November.

-In the UK police launch a murder investigation after a ten-year-old boy, Damilola Taylor, is stabbed to death on his way home from Peckham Library.
+In the UK police launch a murder investigation after a ten-year-old boy, Damilola Taylor, is stabbed to death on 27th November on his way home from Peckham Library.

 |

-Singer-songwriter Kirsty MacColl is killed on holiday in Mexico.
+Singer-songwriter Kirsty MacColl is killed on holiday in Mexico on 18th December, aged 41.
 She dies after being hit by a speedboat whilst swimming in the sea off Cozumel.

 Coronation Street celebrates its 40th anniversary.
 The Archers celebrates its 50th anniversary.